 Plus, despite the many meat-heavy dishes on the menu, Liberty Tree Tavern also caters quite well to its vegan and vegetarian guests, providing options like portobello pot roast and the plant-based revolutionary meatloaf.

-If you have any allergies, simply ask to speak with a chef and they will make you a custom dish!
-Disney is very good with allergy-friendly dishes and Liberty Tree Tavern gets rave reviews!
+And if you have any allergies, simply ask to speak with a chef!
+They will make you a custom dish!
+Disney is very good with allergy-friendly dishes and Liberty Tree Tavern gets great reviews in regard to this.
+It is one of those places to go when you have allergies and are dining at Magic Kingdom

 Cinderella’s Royal Table